BenSt099/wtfpython/README.md

         An object of an immutable sequence type cannot change once it is created.
 (If the object contains references to other objects, these other objects may be mutable and may be modified; however, the collection of objects directly referenced by an immutable object cannot change.)

 * `+=` operator changes the list in-place.
 The item assignment doesn't work, but when the exception occurs, the item has already been changed in place.
-* There's also an explanation in [official Python FAQ](https://docs.python.org/3/faq/programming.html#why-does-a-tuple-i-item-raise-an-exception-when-the-addition-works).
+* There's also an Erklärung in [official Python FAQ](https://docs.python.org/3/faq/programming.html#why-does-a-tuple-i-item-raise-an-exception-when-the-addition-works).

 ---